Yujia-Yan/Transkun/README.md

 |                  |MAPS (ad hoc align) No Ext|0.9093    |0.6383|0.7465|0.941     |0.9044|0.922 |0.5577           |0.5369|0.5469|0.443                  |0.4266|0.4345|0.8753          |0.8471|0.8543|0.7107     |0.7525|0.721 |0.5331            |0.5612|0.5421|
 |                  |SMD No Ext                |0.8539    |0.8533|0.8524|0.9982    |0.9774|0.9876|0.7936           |0.7778|0.7855|0.7666                 |0.7513|0.7588|0.9483          |0.9453|0.9455|0.8812     |0.8067|0.8408|0.8215            |0.7539|0.7848|

-* offsets on MAPS deviates strongly from a Normal distribution, suggesting potential annotation issues.  ad hoc align is used to fix this bias
+* onset deviations on MAPS deviates strongly from a Normal distribution, suggesting potential annotation issues.  ad hoc align is used to fix this bias.
+Offset deviations are still abnormal after this correction.
 * Aug means the model is trained with data augmentation
 * No Ext means without pedal extension
 * The default checkpoint shipped with the code/pip package is Transkun V2 No Pedal Ext.
 Currently it is fine-tuned from Transkun V2 Aug, will train from scratch in the future.